 Glasses, reading glasses, sun glasses - I have lots and something always goes wrong with one of them.
-Of course, you can replace the screws (I save old broken glasses for the screws), but you can also reshape them gently.
+Of course, you can replace the screws, but you can also reshape them gently.

 This morning my glasses were so loose they were sliding down my nose.
 I keep a package of assorted rubber bands, and I selected two of the tiniest.